magnetophon/RhythmDelay/README.md

 tap a rhythm into your delay!

-there are some of insert-effects on each tap:
+Each tap has the following insert-effects:
 * a low-pass filter
 * a reverb

-there are two sets of controls for the insert FX: A and B the actual settings for each tap are a linear interpolation between the two. each delay-tap has a slider controlling the interpolation
+There are two sets of controls for the insert FX: A and B.

+The actual settings for each tap are a linear interpolation between the two.

+Each delay-tap has a slider controlling the interpolation.